Miro0o/Docs-Notes/CS/🔑 CS_Core/🥷🏼 Operating System (Tech)/Linux (Derived From UNIX Family)/🐑 GNU (GNU's Not Unix)/GNU (GNU's Not Unix).md

 Software differs from material objects—such as chairs, sandwiches, and gasoline—in that it can be copied and changed much more easily.
 These facilities are why software is useful; we believe a program's users should be free to take advantage of them, not solely its developer.

-:link: The articles in the short list below give an overview of GNU philosophy.
+> 🔗 The articles in the short list below give an overview of GNU philosophy.
 For further reading, please check the menu above, especially **[Essays & Articles](https://www.gnu.org/philosophy/essays-and-articles.html)**, and **[Speeches & Interviews](https://www.gnu.org/philosophy/speeches-and-interviews.html)**.